everlasting17th/card_gen/README.md

 4) Run the project locally `npm install && npm run start` (or use [Github Pages version](https://everlasting17th.github.io/card_gen/))
 5) Setup urls and api keys in the "Configure API" menu
 6) Enjoy

+## Usage of Comfy UI Pipeline
+1) Enable dev mode in the Comfy UI settings
+2) Click Save (API Format) to download pipeline JSON file
+3) In the JSON file find your promt, negative promt and random seed.
+Replace values with `!positive_prompt!`, `!negative_prompt!` and `!random_seed!` accordingly
+4) Now paste resulting JSON into the Comfy Pipeline field